GMR Group: Urban Infrastructure

-In the Urban structure business, the GMR group is currently developing an 850- hectare large format ‘Special Investment Regions’ (SIR) at Krishnagiri, near Hosur in Tamil Nadu.
+In the Urban structure business, the GMR group is currently developing an 850- hectare large format 'Special Investment Regions' (SIR) at Krishnagiri, near Hosur in Tamil Nadu.

 The SIR is designed and developed by GMR as self-contained eco-systems for economic activity.

 Transportation

-GMR’s Transportation business has surface transport projects including roads, railways, metros and airstrips/runways in both DBFOT (under GMR Highways) and EPC (under GIL – EPC) segments.
+GMR's Transportation business has surface transport projects including roads, railways, metros, and airstrips/runways in both DBFOT (under GMR Highways) and EPC (under GIL – EPC) segments.
 In roads and highways, GMR is a leading developer with 6 operating assets adding to the total length of over 2,400 lane km.
-In railways, GMR has a total order book of 4,000 Crores with projects from reputed clients like Dedicated Freight Corridor Corporation of India (DFCCIL) and Rail Vikas Nigam Limited (RVNL).
+In railways, GMR has a total order book of 4,000 Crores with projects from clients like Dedicated Freight Corridor Corporation of India (DFCCIL) and Rail Vikas Nigam Limited (RVNL).

 Sports

-GMR has forayed into sports by promoting the Indian Premier League (IPL) cricket team – Delhi Capitals and Pro Kabaddi League - UP Yodha.
+GMR has forayed into sports by buying Indian Premier League's Delhi Capitals and Pro Kabaddi's UP Yoddha and being the sponsor of Rugby Premier League.

 Delhi Capitals

 The Delhi Capitals was established in 2008 as Delhi Daredevils (DD).
 The franchise is jointly owned by the GMR Group and JSW Group.
-In 2023, the also jointly bought a team in the Women's Premier League based in Delhi.
+In 2023, they also jointly bought a team in the Women's Premier League based in Delhi.

+Dubai Capitals

+The Dubai Capitals team based in Dubai, competes in the International League T20 tournament since 2023.
+The team won the tournament in the year 2025.